 If you are looking into a new bike, this is one of the best entry/mid level bikes out there.

-I never would have considered such a s ...
+If the race would have been a time trial effort, I ...
 Read More »

 Shot some images at Cross Vegas, by no means a photog, enjoying shooting events more and more though.

 A lot of uploading challenges, Elite Mens and Womens shots in the FB Gallery.